MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 XSD mint matches users who want to borrow against their real-world collateral with whatever lender is willing to offer the most competitive rate, using a sophisticated off-chain offer protocol.

-By default, XSD mint loans have fixed rates and never expire.
-Borrowers can repay at any time, while lenders can exit their positions by triggering a Dutch auction to find a new lender at a new rate.
-If that auction fails, the borrower is liquidated and the lender takes possession of the collateral.
+By default, XSD mint loans have fixed rates (0% interest rate) and never expire.
+Borrowers can repay at any time, while XSD mint won't exit.
+Howevery, MXC DAO can trigger a referedum to exit any positions by triggering a Dutch auction to find a new lender at a new rate.
+If that auction fails, the borrower is liquidated and the XSD mint takes possession of the collateral.

 XSD mint has been implemented by MXC Core Contributors.
-In their implementation, some protocol parameters, such as protocol fees, are controlled by MXC governance.
+In their implementation, some protocol parameters, such as protocol fees, are controlled by MXC DAO governance.

 ## No Oracles